mbdunn/mbdunn.github.io/_pages/cv.md

 Education
 ======
 * Ph.D.
-Fisheries Sciences - Fisheries and Marine Institute of Memorial University of Newfoundland
+Fisheries Sciences (2019 - ongoing) - Fisheries and Marine Institute of Memorial University of Newfoundland
-* M. Sc. in Physical Oceanography - Memorial University of Newfoundland
+* M. Sc. in Physical Oceanography (2017-2019) - Memorial University of Newfoundland
 * B. Sc.
 Combined Major in Physics & Oceanography - University of British Columbia

 Work experience
 ======
+* 2019-2023 - PhD student researcher (Akvaplan-niva AS)
+  * Proposal writing and collaboration development,
+  * Advising on acoustic methods, technology and use for industry and research projects,
+  * Participate in report writing,
+  * Quality check of acoustic monitoring from autonomous vehicles.

 * 2016-2017 - Oceanographer Researcher (RBR Ltd.)
   * Developed a MATLAB oceanographic data analysis toolbox for customers [RSKtools](https://bitbucket.org/rbr/rsktools/src/master/),
   * Code reviews with lead software engineers,
   * Developed algorithms for on-board processing, e.g. on the [Wire Walker](https://www.delmarocean.com/wirewalker),
   * Worked large datasets for analysis and visualization,
-  * Represented RBR Ltd. at conferences
+  * Represented RBR Ltd. at conferences.

 * 2016 - At-sea Fisheries Observer (Archipelago Marine Research)
   * Documented all fishing activity on ground trawl vessels,